tempertemper/html-playground/src/site/forms/datalist.md

 ---
 title: Datalists
+intro: Datalists enhance a text input with add a predefined list of options to choose from.
 ---

-Datalists can be added to a text input to add a predefined list of values.
 The `<datalist>` element, together with a `list` attribute that references the datalist’s ID are used.

 <form>
     <label for="wild-animal">Favourite wild animal</label>